 - You won’t have to shuffle or throw anything.

 - When some kids reach into something to pull out an object they sometimes get a little rough.
 Make sure the container is sturdy and won’t break if dropped.

 - It’s not as visual as the die or the cards.

 I used a 36″x36″ cardboard box to create my die.
 It was very big, and that’s what I liked about it.
 I covered it in butcher paper and painted each side a different color.
 Once it was dry I used 3 rolls of contact paper (A sticky paper that is used for laminating without a laminator.
 It can be purchased at office supply stores.).
-By the end of the event the die was beaten up and tattered from all the throwing and abuse I gave it.
+By the end of the event, the die was beaten up and tattered from all the throwing and abuse I gave it.
 Looking back i would have done two things differently.
 First, I would have filled the box with newspaper or shipping peanuts to keep the box from caving in.
 Second, I would have used white duct tape to cover the box instead of butcher paper.
-Then instead of painting it I would used colored paper or poster board.
+Then, instead of painting it, I would use colored paper or poster board.
 It was a lot of work to make it, but visually it was very cool.